materialsvirtuallab/megnet/README.md

 The `MEGNet` model implements two major components: (a) the `graph network` layer and (b) the `set2set` layer.[3]
 The layers are based on [keras](https://keras.io/) API and is thus compatible with other keras modules.

 Different crystals/molecules have different number of atoms.
-Therefore it is impossible to use data batches without padding the structures to make them uniform in atom number. `MEGNet` takes another approach.
+Therefore it is impossible to use data batches without padding the structures to make them uniform in atom number. `MEGNet` takes a different approach.
 Instead of making structure batches, we assemble many structures into one giant structure and this structure has a vector output with each entry being the target value for the corresponding structure.
 Therefore, the batch number is always 1.

 Assuming a structure has N atoms and M bonds, a structure graph is represented as **V** (nodes/vertices, representing atoms), **E** (edges, representing bonds) and **u** (global state vector). **V** is a N\*Nv matrix. **E** comprises of a M\*Nm matrix for the bond attributes and index pairs (rk, sk) for atoms connected by each bond. **u** is a vector with length Nu.
 We vectorize rk and sk to form `index1` and `index2`, both are vectors with length M. In summary, the graph is a data structure with **V** (N\*Nv), **E** (M\*Nm), **u** (Nu, ), `index1` (M, ) and `index2` (M, ).